frybakowski/frybakowski.github.io/_posts/2017-02-13-documentation.md

 ---
 layout: post
-title: Documentation
+title: Real-time web application with MeteorJS
-description: Learn how to install and use this theme.
-This document will be updated on a regular basis upon adding new features or bug fixes5
+description: Review of MeteorJS, full-stack JavaScript platform for building web and mobile application in real time, created with JavaScript.
-img: image-10.jpg
+img: meteor.jpg
 color: 212121
-author: webjeda
+author: frybakowski
 ---

 * some text